Trustpilot

 TAKE THE TEST

-Pre-menopausal symptoms and lower abdominal discomfort
+Perimenopause symptoms and lower abdominal discomforts

 Hormonal fluctuations and their impact on the body

-Specific causes of abdominal discomfort
+The specific causes of abdominal discomforts

-Anti-inflammatory foods to relieve discomfort
+Anti-inflammatory foods to ease discomforts

 Antioxidant-rich fruits